-The distribution of the participants on the trade branches is shown in Figure 6-1.
+The distribution of the participants on the trade branches is shown in Error!
+Reference source not found.
 Seven participants did not answer the question with regard to their branch.
 The responses are dominated by the branches parquet layer and painter/varnisher.
 Reasons for this could not be determined.